sophiajt/jntrnr.github.io/content/2023-08-30-case-for-nushell.md

 ## Is Nushell good enough to overcome the inertia?

-I distinctly remembering going to a SIAM conference many years back and giving a talk on the [Chapel programming language](https://chapel-lang.org).
+I distinctly remember going to a SIAM conference many years back and giving a talk on the [Chapel programming language](https://chapel-lang.org).
 Even back then, it was a clever language.
 In a couple lines, you could write code that could distribute and process a matrix across a network of computers.
 Coming from a lineage of array languages, it ate up data parallel processing.
 The equivalent code in other languages looked verbose in comparison.

 I went through my talk, hoping I'd done a decent job of conveying the main points, and at the end, someone in the audience stood up and said "but I can do all this in C++".